 When it is not obvious what service an animal provides, only limited inquiries are allowed.
 Staff may ask two questions: 1) Is the dog a service animal required because of a disability?
-2) What work or task has the dog been trained to perform?
+2) What work or task has the dog been trained to perform (that directly helps the person with the disability)?

-Staff cannot as about the person's disability, require medical documentation, require a special identification or training documentation, or ask that the dog demonstrate a task.
+Staff cannot ask about the person's disability, require medical documentation, require a special identification or training documentation, or ask that the dog demonstrate a task.